QuartzBrandi/BreakProject/notes.md

   - when the API fails
   - something went wrong
 - Maybe try and make a unique 404 page?
 That'd be cool...
+- Delete records from the database if created over 60 days ago?
+  - (Routine cleaning?)
+  - ALSO, expire cookies after 60 days?
+  - OR, check session, if player_id does not exist anymore, set session to nil.

 Name Brainstorm for Site:
 How Many Steam Players?